Tax ID #87-3741761

 Programs

-The program was developed in close collaboration with CCRMS teachers to align with their real curriculum needs.
-The.Circuit provides full support, including training and equipment, so teachers feel confident using the space as an extension of their classroom.
+The program was co-designed with CCRMS teachers to align with real curriculum needs.
+The.Circuit provides full support, including teacher training and equipment, so educators feel confident integrating AI and immersive tools as an extension of their classroom.

-Our mission is to expand access to immersive learning in under-resourced schools and give students new ways to explore, understand, and connect with the world around them.
+Our mission is to expand access to these innovations, giving Ravenswood students new ways to explore, understand, and shape the world around them.

 As one CCRMS teacher shared: